zkm/cta-linewatch/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in the CTA API, please report it responsibly:
+If you discover a security vulnerability in CTA LineWatch, please report it responsibly:

 1. **Do NOT** create a public GitHub issue for security vulnerabilities
 2. Email security concerns to: [Your Email] or create a private security advisory